mongodb/docs/source/includes/list-tables/integration-configurations.rst

        edit the integration, |service| displays your team name and
        |api| token, and allow you to change your channel name.

-       .. important:: Legacy Token Deprecation

-          |service| deprecated legacy tokens.
-You can't configure a new Slack
-          integration with legacy tokens.

-          You can continue to use legacy tokens if you used them to configure a Slack integration before |service| deprecated legacy tokens.
-However, you can't edit your legacy tokens.
-You must reconfigure your Slack integration with
-          OAuth2 if you need to edit the token configuration.
+       :gold:`IMPORTANT:` |service| deprecated legacy tokens.
+You can't configure a new Slack integration with legacy tokens or edit any existing legacy tokens.
+You can continue to use legacy tokens if you used them to configure a Slack integration prior to deprecation.
+However, you must reconfigure your Slack integration with OAuth2 if you need to edit your token configuration.

    * - :guilabel:`SumoLogic Settings`